 There's nothing better than a hot cup of coffee in the morning.

-But the process of grinding coffee, boiling water, and then making your brew can be a hassle.
+But the process of grinding beans, boiling water, and then making your coffee can be a hassle.
 Especially when you're in a rush!

 So what's the solution?
 Grind and brew coffee makers!

-In this guide we'll uncover the 5 best coffee makers with grinders built in.
+In this guide we'll uncover the best coffee maker with grinder built in.
 But for those who want a quick recommendation you should consider the Breville Grind Control.

-Keep reading to see our top 5 coffee maker with grinder pricks, individual reviews, and our barista buying guide.
+Keep reading to see our best grind and brew coffee makers, individual reviews, and our barista buying guide.

 Best Coffee Makers With Grinders

-Each of the above machines differs a little from the other -- mainly the type of coffee it makes: drip coffee, espresso, and latte.
+Each of the above machines differ a little from the other -- mainly the type of coffee it makes: drip coffee, espresso, and latte.
 But they all share that one important feature, a built in coffee grinder.

 Pick the one that makes the type of coffee you enjoy while balancing your budget and desired build quality.

 Below you'll find our review of each machine before concluding with handy buying guide about coffee makers with built-in grinders and reviews.
 Skip ahead if you want to go straight to the reviews.